max-degterev/expressjs-boilerplate/README.md

 5. PROFIT

-Read through package.json for more info on supported scripts.
+Read through source for more information.

 ## License